coreqode/ConnectedMaths/README.md

-# Andromeda
+# ConnectedMaths

-Collection of notes and concepts useful in research.
+An effort to have a eagle eye view of mathematics topics.